 Should I Use Rubber Or Steel Blades?

 When making your purchase of a SoRoTo mixer, it will ship with steel blades as standard.
 These steel blades are the most common option in the UK and are durable and solid, designed for hard and intensive use.
 If you are mixing material containing aggregate 8mm or larger, we highly recommend using rubber paddles to help reduce strain on the motor and avoid jamming aggregate between the pan and the paddle.

 By using rubber blades, they will offer an amount of flexibility, meaning the load on the gearbox is reduced and aggregate will not become stuck between the blades and the pan.
 We recommend that you consider this when placing your order and purchase a rubber set of blades/arms if you are likely to work with larger material.

 When mixing resin bound aggregate or wet pour rubber, it is ONLY advisable to use steel paddles due to the intense cleaning regime required to remove the cured resin.

 Why should I use rubber paddles?

-Rubber paddles are most effective for mixes containing large pieces of aggregate which could possibly get caught under metal paddles.
+Rubber paddles are most effective for mixes containing large pieces of aggregate (over 8mm in diameter) which can caught under metal paddles and damage your mixer.

 We recommend cleaning your mixer after every use.
 How you should clean your mixer depends on the material you are mixing with.